How to know if you qualify for a D-SNP

 2. You must qualify for Medicaid

 Medicaid provides health coverage to millions of Americans who can’t afford it on their own.
-To be fully eligible for Medicaid, you need to be at least at the federal poverty level (FPL).* The income limit for the FPL changes each year.
-For example, the income limit for a single person in 2023 is $13,590.
-In 2024, the limit is $14,580.
+To be fully eligible for Medicaid, you need to be at least or below the federal poverty level (FPL).* The income limit for the FPL changes each year.
+For example, the income limit for a single person in 2024 is $15,060.

 So what does that look like in real numbers?
 In 2024, if your income falls within the range indicated for your family size below, there’s a good chance you qualify for Medicaid:*